-Jenkins • Posted 5 months ago
+Jenkins • Posted one year ago

 This is the fifth and final article in the CI/CD Getting Started series.
 So far we have seen how we can automate a complete application development life cycle viz.
 Fetch, Build, Test and Deploy a given code base from a repository using the Jenkins automation server.
 We have looked at how we can achieve the same by taking the example of an aspnetcore application maintained in GitHub and used the same to illustrate how things can be done using a jenkins job.
 The final step in any automation job is to notify the results to the recipients; be it the development team who have been using the server for build automations or a devOps administrator who takes care of the jenkins server.

 In this article, we shall see how we can configure the jenkins server to send out automatic build result mails to the configured mail recipient lists for every completed job run.
 We shall also see how we can attach any build artifacts for reference along with the mails.